 - Dynamical Systems

 The teaching is given as lectures (covering both theory and practical problemsolving) by the professor responsible for the course + exercise groups including both theoretical and practical problemsolving.

-The students can contact the teacher responsible for the course at the teacher's office, by telephone or by e-mail.
+The students can also contact the teacher responsible for the course at the teacher's office, by telephone or by e-mail.